giufus/belfiore-search/README.md

 ```

-This project is aimed at the ingestion of a set of records from a CSV into a modern lightweight full-text search engine, Orama, in order to evaluate its performance and perform useful searches at the same time.
+This project is aimed at the ingestion of a set of records from a [CSV file](https://www.anagrafenazionale.interno.it/wp-content/uploads/ANPR_archivio_comuni.csv) into a modern lightweight full-text search engine, [Orama](https://oramasearch.com/), in order to evaluate its performance and perform useful searches at the same time.

 ## Introduction
 Every Italian citizen has a unique ID, called FISCAL CODE.
 It is often used for fiscal / health insurance purposes.
 This code is generated through an [algorithm](https://www.agenziaentrate.gov.it/portale/web/guest/schede/istanze/richiesta-ts_cf/informazioni-codificazione-pf).
 Apart from your personal details, the algorithm requires an external CODE (commonly called [Belfiore](https://it.wikipedia.org/wiki/Codice_catastale) code) that will be part of the suffix of the final algorithm's output.